-Invest in the School of Engineering
+Invest in the College of Engineering

-MAKE A DIFFERENCE
+ENGINEERING A DIFFERENCE

 Friends of the College of Engineering have built a legacy of support that is vital to the college’s growth and greatly benefits our faculty and students.
 The following are just a few examples of your dollars at work.

 Academic and program support: Annual fund gifts to the VCU College of Engineering, its departments and co-curricular programming are the lifeblood of the college.
 These gifts enrich career programming, create and sustain laboratories, and support visiting lecturers, student organizations and leadership programs.